- When is the right time to invest in an offshore development model?

 1. Do you put enough emphasis on technical documentation?

-When working with offshore developers, keep in mind that adequate technical documentation is crucial.
+When implementing an offshore development model, keep in mind that adequate technical documentation is crucial.
 Only when this is in place can your offshore team gain knowledge about the different server environments, business rules, databases, files and the progress of a project.
-This helps them understand how your development processes work so they can contribute to building quality software.
+This helps them understand how your development processes work so they can collaborate with your local team and contribute to building quality software.

 2. Do you leverage modern communication tools?

-While communication between developers of your in-house team is essential, establishing efficient two-way communication between your in-house team and the offshore team is even more critical.
+While communication between developers of your local team is essential, establishing efficient two-way communication between your local team and the offshore team is even more critical.

 Poor communication will cripple any attempt at managing an offshore team.
 If you’re currently stuck shouting instructions across your office space and jotting down messages for your teammates on the whiteboard, you’re not ready to offshore your development.

-Only by leveraging these modern communication tools can you successful manage your offshore development centre!
+Only by leveraging these modern communication tools can you successfully manage your offshore development centre!

 3. Do you have a task management system in place?